OpenStickCommunity/GP2040-CE/docs/hotkeys.md

 ## Load Profile # 1-4

-This hotkey will load various input to pin mapping profiles set in
+This hotkey will load various input to pin mapping profiles set in [Profile Settings](web-configurator#profile-settings) in the Web Configurator.

 ## L3 Button